 All this being said, there are exceptions.
 Armed Forces reservists, fee-basis state or local government officials, and certain performing artists may deduct unreimbursed travel.

 Tax season is like the superbowl.
 By using the rules above, you can make the best use of your Schedule C while becoming MVP in the eyes of your accountant.

 Worried about unwittingly ending up in the penalty box?
-Know Your Numbers Accounting PLLC can keep you on the playing field with expert coaching and resources.
+Know Your Numbers PLLC can keep you on the playing field with expert coaching and resources.
 Contact us during tax season, or any season, to get clear, kind, and concise advice about your small business finances.